Pullusb/SB_ActiveSwap/README.md

 **press shift+\`**  next object in selection become active
-**press ctrl+shift+\`**  previous object in selection become active
+**press ctrl+shift+\`**  previous object in selection become active **press alt+shift+\`**  deselect active object (then next object in selection become active)

+In vertex paint mode : iterate over active group

 Shortcut are for qwerty layout (since the '\`' key is easily accessible to the left hand with modifier pressed) You must change it in source code if you are on azerty.
-If I finish it someday I'll post a version with valid shortcut for french keyboard
+If I finish it someday I'll post a version with valid shortcut for french keyboard too.

 ### TODO:
-- Active vertex swapping in Edit mode
+- Active vertex/edge/face swapping in Edit mode

+### Update:

+21/12/2016

+- In vertex paint mode, iterate active vertex group
 - Active bone swapping in Armature mode
 - add a deselect shortcut to deselect active